 12. Goodnight Moon

 This is a lovely picture book for children.
 It features a bunny saying goodnight to everything around it.
 The sentences form a rhyming poem and describe how the bunny says goodnight to various living and inanimate objects around it, such as a red balloon, a dollhouse, two kittens, the moon, and so on.
 It goes “Goodnight room, Goodnight moon, Goodnight cow jumping over the moon, Goodnight light, and the red balloon.
-Little children love the rhymes and soothing rhythm of the story, and it quickly lulls them to sleep.
+Little children love the rhymes and the soothing rhythm of the story quickly lulls them to sleep.

-13. Interrupting Chicken by David Ezra Stein
+13. Interrupting Chicken

-This story is about a red chicken who is so excited to finish a story that he interrupts it every time, much to the exasperation of his dad.
+This story is about a red chicken who is so excited to finish a story, that he interrupts it every time, much to the exasperation of his dad.
 Papa chicken is putting the little red chicken to bed.
 Papa chicken agrees to read a bedtime story to the red chicken and tells his son not to interrupt.
 The father starts reading Hansel and Gretel after the red chicken agrees.
-As the story nears the end, the little red chicken gets excited, interrupts the story and finishes telling it on his own.
-The red chicken then interrupts again when his dad reads him the stories of Little Red Riding Hood and Chicken Little.
+As the story nears the end, the little red chicken gets excited, interrupts the story, and finishes telling it on his own.
+The red chicken, then, interrupts again, when his dad reads him the stories of Little Red Riding Hood and Chicken Little.
 Finally, Papa chicken runs out of stories and asks the little one to read to him instead.
 Little red chicken starts reading a story, and within minutes, the dad is fast asleep, snoring in the little one’s bed.

 14. Is it Bedtime, Wibbly Pig?

 This story is in a question and answer format.
-The narrator asks Wibbly Pig if it is bedtime already and each time, Wibbly Pig gives amusing excuses to avoid going to bed.
+The narrator asks Wibbly Pig if it is bedtime already, and each time, Wibbly Pig gives amusing excuses to avoid going to bed.
 Wibbly Pig is taking a shower when the narrator asks if it is bedtime.
 Wibbly Pig replies that it is not, since she is still in the bath.
 When asked if she has finished the bath, she says she is still drying her toes.
-The story goes on with Wibbly Pig coming up with various excuses to avoid bedtime.
-The story ends when Wibbly finally falls asleep with her cuddly toys Dimple the teddy bear, Pigley the pig and Flop, the bunny.
+The story goes on, with Wibbly Pig coming up with various excuses to avoid bedtime.
+The story ends when Wibbly finally falls asleep with her cuddly toys, Dimple the teddy bear, Pigley the pig, and Flop, the bunny.

-15. Oh, The Places You’ll Go by Dr Seuss
+15. Oh, the Places You’ll Go

 This is a book full of rhyming verses and colourful illustrations.
-It tells children that life is a balance of both good and bad things, but can be fun if you want it to be.
+It tells children that life is a balance of both, good and bad things, but can be fun if you want it to be.
 Each verse tells children about different stages of life and the choices they can make to deal with the various situations they face.
 It teaches the children that they have to decide where to go and what to do in life.
 It also says that life is not always going to be easy, but the children can face any situation and keep moving ahead.

-Also Read: Bedtime Princess Stories for Kids
+Short Princess Bedtime Stories for Kids to Read